gsarankumar29/gcp-sre-voice-dispatcher/README.md

   --display-name="Pub/Sub Push Dispatcher" \
   --project YOUR_PROJECT_ID

-The service account email will be:
+The service account will look similar to:

 pubsub-push-dispatcher@YOUR_PROJECT_ID.iam.gserviceaccount.com
-Grant Cloud Run Invoker Permission
+🔑 Grant Cloud Run Invoker Permission

 Allow the Pub/Sub service account to invoke the Cloud Run service: